fooltowise/NeroNotes/Nero's Notes/Heico, Transdigm and PMA Parts.md

 ### We mentioned a little bit changed since Covid, has the whole Russia Ukraine thing impacted these businesses in any way?

 I was at the MRO show in Dallas last week and ran into Uzbekistan Technics who I met when I was at the Dubai MRO show.
 They asked me how the sanctions regime has impacted me, and it has been tough on us because they have products flying on both Boeing and Airbus platforms which have worked them stuck.
-There is a delay in certain places but I don't know how much that would affect the MRO or spares business for HEICO.
+There is a delay in certain places but I don't know how much that would affect the MRO or spares business for [[HEICO]].
 It is an added layer of administrative burden, ensuring you follow and keep up with the State Department sanctions.
 Uzbekistan Airlines flies into Russia and Russians will take a vacation this summer, they will also fly to the World Cup in Qatar as well as Brazil and other places.
 That will not change but we've created a more difficult way of interacting with that.

 ### Even if there is a peace, I'm not sure the sanctions will go away so quick.